hemidactylus/ubq2/README.md

     * How to iterate bindings to keyup with a loop in counter editor
     * Color of curves on css for the daily usages

-*******

-- Logging system, tracking system, their plot with D3 and a smart way of archiving historical data
-- do it via status,return on all DB calls! (some already have it) A single table with various types of logged messages?
-Or a different table per message type?

-        (userID, day, counter)    firstReq, lastReq, numReqs
-            for each requestor, progressively update usage stats

-        (date, counter)                         modeChange(prevmode-newmode), time
-            for each counter log the pointlike off/online changes and mode setting change

-        (date) anomalyCode, anomalyString
-            (more generic) email sent, malformed/wrongcode requests...

-    A weekly archiving of such events...?
-Or a separate DB from the start (perhaps better)

-Requests from within the code in the page automatically inherit auth data (session cookies)

-Associated endpoints & flow:
-    a number-stat page where one selects between: type of stat (time-number plot, duration frequency, init/end time distrib) target counter (choose among the public ones) (some subthings such as day or so) and, below, a plot.

-Counter States Spans:
-    each counter is represented by (n,start,stop), n= the number or -1 (offline) In signalnumbertocounter and checkcounteractivity this must happen: if change of number, use the date of last-update as start and record the just elapsed (n,start,stop)

-        => Table 'stats_numbers'
-            day, counter, number, starttime, endtime

-    For the corresponding plot, this is a horiz-lines segmented plot.
-    And it is a pilot test.

-    First goal: for a given counter,
-        a standard timespan,                    TO FIX (so far it's fixed for testing) an endpoint which marshals the json,    DONE a frame with the plot,                  todo

 **********

 # General notes